spackleso/spackle-ruby/README.md

 ```

 ## Logging
-The Spackle Python library emits logs as it performs various internal tasks.
+The Spackle Ruby library emits logs as it performs various internal tasks.
 You can control the verbosity of Spackle's logging a few different ways:

 1. Set the environment variable SPACKLE_LOG to the value `debug`, `info`, or `error`